George Michael: Wham!

-Michael formed the duo Wham! with Andrew Ridgeley in 1981.
+Michael formed the duo Wham! with Ridgeley in 1981.
 On the cusp of fame, he decided to legally change his name to the more accessible George Michael.
-The band's first album Fantastic reached No. 1 in the UK in 1983 and produced a series of top 10 singles including "Young Guns", "Wham Rap!", and "Club Tropicana".
+The band's first album Fantastic reached No. 1 in the UK in 1983 and produced a series of top 10 singles including "Young Guns", "Wham Rap!
+(Enjoy What You Do)", and "Club Tropicana".
 Their second album, Make It Big, reached No. 1 on the charts in the US.
-Singles from that album included "Wake Me Up Before You Go-Go" (No. 1 in the UK and US), "Freedom", "Everything She Wants", and "Careless Whisper" which reached No. 1 in nearly 25 countries, including the UK and US, and was Michael's first solo effort as a single.
-In December 1984, the single "Last Christmas" was released.
-In 1985 Michael received the first of his three Ivor Novello Awards for Songwriter of the Year from the British Academy of Songwriters, Composers and Authors.
+Singles from that album included "Wake Me Up Before You Go-Go" (No. 1 in the UK and US), "Freedom", "Everything She Wants", and "Careless Whisper" which reached No. 1 in nearly 25 countries, including the UK and US, and was Michael's first solo effort as a single.[ George Michael Album & Song Chart History] Billboard.
+Retrieved 21 April 2011 In December 1984, the single "Last Christmas" was released.
+In 1985, Michael received the first of his three Ivor Novello Awards for Songwriter of the Year from the British Academy of Songwriters, Composers and Authors.

 Michael performed on the original 1984 Band Aid recording of "Do They Know It's Christmas?"—he appears third on the song after Paul Young and Boy George sing their lines.
 The song became the UK Christmas number one and Michael also donated the profits from "Last Christmas" and "Everything She Wants" to charity.
 Michael sang "Don't Let the Sun Go Down on Me" with Elton John at Live Aid at Wembley Stadium in London on 13 July 1985.
 He also contributed background vocals to David Cassidy's 1985 hit "The Last Kiss", as well as Elton John's 1985 successes "Nikita" and "Wrap Her Up".
 Michael cited Cassidy as a major career influence and interviewed Cassidy for David Litchfield's Ritz Newspaper.